What Will People Say

-What Will People Say (Hva vil folk si) is a 2017 internationally co-produced drama film directed and written by Iram Haq.
-The film's scenes set in Pakistan were all shot in India, mostly in Rajasthan.
+What Will People Say (Hva vil folk si) is a 2017 coming-of-age drama film written and directed by Iram Haq.
+An international co-production of Norway, German and Sweden, the film is inspired by Haq's own life.
+The scenes set in Pakistan were all shot in India, mostly in Rajasthan.

 The film had its world premiere at the 42nd Toronto International Film Festival on 9 September 2017.
 It was selected as the Norwegian entry for the Best Foreign Language Film at the 91st Academy Awards, but it was not nominated.

 Plot

-The film is inspired by director Iram Haq's own life.
-16-year-old Nisha is living a double life with her parents in Oslo, Norway.
+Sixteen-year-old Nisha is living a double life with her parents in Oslo, Norway.
 She plays basketball with her Norwegian friends, parties, drinks, and has a Norwegian boyfriend named Daniel.
 At home, she behaves like a docile daughter in her traditional Pakistani Muslim family.

 One night, Nisha's father, Mirza, catches Nisha with Daniel in her room and angrily beats him.
 Neighbors hear the screams and call the police, and Nisha is taken to a child welfare agency.
 There, Nisha blames herself for what happened while a counselor reassures her that she has done nothing wrong.
 Mirza, assuming the two had had sex, is willing to accept Nisha back home on the condition that she marries Daniel.
 Nisha protests that they did not, but Mirza does not believe her.
 Family friends in the Pakistani community urge Mirza to do something about Nisha, warning him that she will rebel further and negatively influence other children in the community.

 Mirza, fearing for the family reputation, forcibly takes Nisha with him to Pakistan and leaves her in his sister's home.
 Before returning to Norway, he tries and fails to make amends with Nisha, emotionally insisting that he wants what is best for her.
 Eight months later, Nisha has learned cooking and household chores while attending the local school.
 She once sneaks into a cyber cafe and sends a Facebook message to her friend in Norway for help, but is caught by her aunt, beaten, and locked up.
 Her uncle then burns her passport, leaving her with no other choice but to adjust to life there.

 Nisha and her first cousin Amir, her aunt's son, start to develop feelings for each other.
 As she grows closer to him and enjoys spending time with her other cousins, Nisha finally begins to feel some semblance of happiness.
 She and Amir venture out into the streets late one night and are caught kissing in an alley by policemen.
 The policemen beat Amir, force Nisha to strip and coerce her and Amir into performing sensual acts, while taunting and taking pictures of them.
 They then take the two home and blackmail Nisha's aunt and uncle with the incriminating pictures, forcing them to pay money.
 Although Nisha insists that all she and Amir did was kiss, her aunt calls Mirza to tell him that Nisha seduced Amir into having sex with her, ordering Mirza to come take Nisha back immediately.